Grumman A-6 Intruder: KA-6D

 To replace both the KA-3B and EA-3B Skywarrior during the early 1970s, 78 A-6As and 12 A-6Es were converted for use as tanker aircraft, providing aerial refueling support to other strike aircraft.
 The DIANE system was removed and an internal refueling system was added, sometimes supplemented by a D-704 refueling pod on the centerline pylon.
 The KA-6D theoretically could be used in the day/visual bombing role, but it apparently never was, with the standard load-out being four fuel tanks.
 Because it was based on a tactical aircraft platform, the KA-6D provided a capability for mission tanking, the ability to keep up with strike aircraft and refuel them in the course of a mission.
 A few KA-6Ds went to sea with each Intruder squadron.
 Their operation was integrated into the Intruder squadrons, as A-6 crew were trained to operate both aircraft and the NATOPS covered both the A6 and KA-6D.
 These aircraft were always in short supply, and frequently were "cross decked" from a returning carrier to an outgoing one.
 Many KA-6 airframes had severe G restrictions, as well as fuselage stretching due to almost continual use and high number of catapults and traps.
 The retirement of the aircraft left a gap in US Navy and Marine Corps refueling tanker capability.
+At least 16 KA-6Ds served in the Gulf War.
 The Navy Lockheed S-3 Viking filled that gap until the new F/A-18E/F Super Hornet became operational.